 Prof. Dr.-Ing.
 Diana Göhringer

-- Assistant Professor - Research Group Application-Specific Multi-Core Architectures
+- Former Chair - Research Group Application-Specific Multi-Core Architectures

 Application-Specific Multi-Core Architectures (MCA) Group